The Happy Time: Production

 Richard Fleischer had previously worked with Stanley Kramer and Carl Foreman on So This is New York.
 They borrowed Fleischer from RKO after the director had some additional reshoots on His Kind of Woman.
 Fleischer brought with him his regular writer, Earl Felton.
 He says Kurt Kasznar wanted too much money to reprise his Broadway performance so Kramer and Fleischer cast Zero Mostel instead.
-However then Harry Cohn became aware of the casting and overruled it - as Mostel was politically suspect due to communist sympathies.
-Kasznar was cast.
+However, when Harry Cohn became aware of the casting and overruled it - as Mostel was politically suspect due to communist sympathies, Kasznar was cast.

+Reception

+Bosley Crowther of The New York Times wrote that, where subtler acting might have made possible a "mellow and understanding picture of a boy's growing up," Fleischer's direction elicited hammier, bawdier performances, "less warm and amiable than crude":[T]he motions are a trifle too expansive and the tones are a decibel too loud.
+When the maid holds the hand of the youngster in the movies, he gulps and pops his eyes too much.
+When the father and uncles go to call on the principal at the boy's school, they put on too many airs.
+And when Marcel Dalio, as the grandfather, goes out to spark the old girls, he does it as though he were walking right over to enter an Abbott and Costello film.